PJRyn/sqlalchemy-database-storage-and-retrival/README.md

-# sqlalchemy-challenge
+# sqlalchemy-database-storage-and-retrival
-This is my submission to the module 10 challenge from Monash Universities data analyitics bootcamp course.
-Contained within are the Resource folder which contains the data used for this assignment. climate.ipynb which contains an analysis of the data provided.
-The app.py file contains a python webapp that displays josons of data queries.
+This was a task from my Monash data science bootcamp.
+For this task I had used SQLalchemy to store and retrive data about a holiday vacation in Honolulu from an SQL data base and visualise it within a python notebook file.